Below are my favorite violin books for beginners and intermediate students!

 *Starred books are required curriculum for lessons with Sarah.

 Developing good technique early on is crucial to the success of a musician.
-The majority of the books listed below emphasize technical skills - The Doflein Method, A Tune A Day - Scales, A Tune A Day - Violin: Book 1.
-While they may not be as melodic as Suzuki or Canons, they are just as crucial to your child's success as a violinist!
+Many of the books listed below emphasize technical and reading skills such as A Tune A Day - Scales and I Can Read Music.
+While they may not be as melodic as the Suzuki series, they are crucial to success as a violinist!

 *Suzuki Book 1 is one of the best books for beginners, because it contains easy to learn songs that build the budding violinist's confidence.
 Additionally, each piece introduces a new skill, whether its staccato, string crossings, slurs, etc. Learning music is like learning a new language; you must listen to learn.
 Please buy the album digitally on iTunes or listen to it on YouTube.